THE UPSIDE DOWN: Wetworld – the Most Unlikely Thing in the Universe

-Hydrogen oxide – commonly known as water – is so deeply weird that chemists have a list of its anomalous properties over 70 items long.
-It combines the two most abundant elements in the universe (hydrogen and oxygen) and makes a liquid (any other gas combined with hydrogen produces another gas).
+Hydrogen oxide – commonly known as water – is so deeply weird that chemists have a list of its anomalous properties more than 70 items long.
+It combines the two most abundant elements in the universe – hydrogen and oxygen – and makes a liquid (any other gas combined with hydrogen produces another gas).

 Without water there would be no life.
 Its capacity to retain heat has helped keep the planet’s temperature stable.
 Its transparency allows life-sustaining light to penetrate its depths.
 Because it can dissolve almost anything, it is the medium in which life’s key metabolic exchanges take place.

 Thousands have lived without love, not one without water.W.H.
 Auden

 Dissolve something in acid and its gone, dissolve it in water and it’s still there.
 Paradoxically, this also makes it the most destructive substance on the planet.
 Sooner or later, water eats away everything.

 Despite its abundance, 99% of the world’s water is not usable.
 It’s not even seawater, but fossil water locked deep in the mantle – enough to refill the oceans 30 times over.
 The black waters of Lake Vostok, the world’s sixth largest lake, locked under four kilometres of Antarctic ice have not seen light for 15 million years, but still teem with microbial life.